 Michigan community associations and their attorneys are concerned about potential unintended consequences from Public Act 572, which amended Michigan’s Record Marketable Title Act.
-While it is not entirely clear, many community association attorneys are of the opinion that the language might be interpreted to cause some community associations’ recorded restrictions to expire if they were recorded over 40 years ago as of March 29, 2021 and no additional claim of interest is recorded to essentially “renew” the restrictions.
+While it is not entirely clear, many community association attorneys are of the opinion that the language might be interpreted to cause some community associations’ recorded restrictions to expire if they were recorded over 40 years ago and no additional claim of interest is recorded to essentially “renew” the restrictions.

-All of the above said, if you were to have entirely new amended and restated documents recorded, you would not have to worry about the above issue at all.
+Unfortunately, the community association industry must still seek clarity on this issue from our legislators.
+We will also seek individually, and perhaps through United Condominium Owners of Michigan, to have this statute clarified.
+But if you were to have entirely new amended and restated documents recorded, you would not have to worry about the above issue at all.
 So, if you’ve been on the fence, this is another good reason to consider restatement.
 Contact us if you would like an estimate.